US to deport undocumented immigrant acquitted in Kate Steinle death

 Immigration debate

-Steinle's death stirred an already heated debate over immigration and what role sanctuary cities play in enforcement.
+Steinle's death reignited the debate over immigration and what role sanctuary cities should play in policy enforcement.

 In 2015, Freya Horne, chief legal counsel to the San Francisco County Sheriff, said Garcia Zarate was let go because there was no legal cause to detain him.